BradyLeg/truffula/notes.md

 ## ConsoleColor.java
 - Applies color to console text using Enums representing ANSI escape codes.
 - To apply a color, prepend the desired color ANSI code to the text and append the REST code after the text to rest the color to default.
+- Enums aka enumerations, are constants, variables with unchangeable values.

 ## ColorPrinter.java / ColorPrinterTest.java
 - ColorPrinter is a class that supports printing colored text using PrintStream.